A Legend of Ethshar on the Installment Plan

 I was sufficiently impressed to try it again, with The Vondish Ambassador.
 It worked again.
 A third serial, not Ethshar this time, didn't do as well -- that was Realms of Light -- but more Ethshar, specifically The Unwelcome Warlock, The Sorcerer's Widow, and Relics of War, did all right.

-Interest seemed to be flagging, though, so I don't presently plan to do any more serials.
-Future Ethshar novels may be financed through Kickstarter, or just self-published at my own expense.
+Interest seemed to be flagging, though, so I don't plan to do any more serials.
+Subsequent Ethshar novels are being published by Wildside Press in the traditional fashion, but I may see about financing some through Kickstarter, or just self-publishing them at my own expense.

 Below I try to answer all your questions about my little experiment, but if I've missed anything, e-mail me and ask.